 When it comes to creating powerful profiles that are attractive to other eHarmony users, there’s no better source for advice than…other eHarmony users.

-We solicited advice on eHarmony and got a wealth of guidance on the Do’s and Don’ts for creating an effective eHarmony Profile page.
+We solicited advice in the eHarmony Advice community and got a wealth of guidance on the Do’s and Don’ts for creating an effective eHarmony Profile page.

 - Have a photo that is large enough to see and of good quality.
 And share it from the beginning.
 Show, at least, two CURRENT photos: a good head shot with a smile, and a full-body shot.

 - In your photos, avoid wearing Luftwaffe uniform jackets and wife-beater T-shirts, but then, if they show some aspect of you… um… yeah, go ahead!

 - Make sure your photos are large enough to see and if there are multiple people in the picture, clearly identify yourself.